Outlier detection in network revenue management: Conclusion and outlook

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-We gratefully acknowledge the support of the Engineering and Physical Sciences Research Council funded EP/L015692/1 STOR-i Centre for Doctoral Training.
-The authors acknowledge Deutsche Bahn for the provision of data, and are grateful to Philipp Bartke and Valentin Wagner for helpful discussions and suggestions.
+We gratefully acknowledge the support of the EP/L015692/1 STOR-i Centre for Doctoral Training funded by the Engineering and Physical Sciences Research Council.
+The authors thank Deutsche Bahn for the provision of data and are particularly grateful to Philipp Bartke and Valentin Wagner for helpful discussions and suggestions.